|

 Since blight enters plants through wounds and tender new growth, there are three ways you can reduce the likelihood of blight occurring in your garden:

-These are especially important when temperatures of 75° to 85°F are expected to be accompanied by rain.
+These are especially important when temperatures of 75° to 85°F occur along with rain.
 Pruning and feeding stimulate new growth that cannot defend itself.
 Also, do not irrigate trees while they are in flower.
-Monitor plants closely after these conditions have occurred and completely remove and destroy any infected tissue.
-This means cutting several inches below infected tissue, using pruners that are sanitized with a household cleaner, such as Lysol, between each cut.
-This reduces the spread of the disease.
-Blossom sprays can be used on trees that have experienced blight in the past.
+Monitor plants closely after these conditions have occurred.
+Remove and destroy any infected tissue, cutting several inches below the infected tissue.
+Sanitize your pruners with a household cleaner between each cut to reduce the spread of the disease.
 Fixed copper sprays may provide some protection.
+Comments are closed.

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.